fguillen/The-Forest-Monster-and-the-Cards-Championship/README.md

 # The Forest Monster and the Cards Championship

-You are the Monsters, you just want Cards to play in the Championship
+You are the Forest Monsters, you just want Cards to participate in the Cards Championship

-Visit the road that the humans have made in your natal forest and scare them so they will through the Cards.
-Pick up them and come back into the deep forest to complete your Card battle with the other Forest Monster.
+In order to gather the cards you need, you must venture onto the human-made road that runs through your forest and scare the passing humans into tossing their cards aside.

+Once you've collected enough cards, you can return to the safety of the deep forest and prepare for battle against other Forest Monster.

 Walkthrough: https://youtu.be/gvoxXpb8BF4